 - Information about why you should study Exercise Science at KCC

-Associate in Applied Science: Exercise Science
+Associate of Applied Science: Exercise Science

 Click here to view Transfer Guides outlining opportunities for students looking to transfer their KCC credits to a four-year institution.
 Contact our academic advising team at 269-965-4124 or firstname.lastname@example.org to schedule an appointment to plot your personal transfer plan.